backupbrew/switchbrew/Filesystem services.md

 set.

 GetGlobalAccessLogMode and OutputAccessLogToSdCard are usable without special permissions, however SetGlobalAccessLogMode requires that.
-While OutputAccessLogToSdCard is usable with web-applet permissions, nothing is written to SD.
-It's unknown what triggers writing.
+When bit1 in GlobalAccessLogMode is clear, FS-module will just return 0 for OutputAccessLogToSdCard.

 # IStorage